-Unless you have a freestanding or curved bath, it’s very likely that it’ll be installed against a wall and require sealing.
+Unless you have a freestanding or curved bath, your bath is likely to be installed against a wall and require sealing.
 Failing to do so can result in water flowing over the edges and seeping into your walls as well as underneath the tub.
-As you can imagine, this can eventually lead to mould, flooding and even rotting of timber if left untreated for a long period.
+As you can imagine, this can eventually lead to mould, flooding, and even rotting of timber if left untreated for a long period.

-Therefore, sealing your bath correctly is an essential task and is highly advised before you begin to use it.
-Luckily, sealing a bath is relatively straightforward and certainly something that anyone can achieve with ease.
+Therefore, sealing your bath is essential and highly advised before using it.
+Luckily, it’s relatively straightforward to do and certainly something that anyone can achieve with ease, but it’s crucial that you do it correctly to avoid any complications.

 Whether you are resealing an existing bath or sealing a brand new bath, below we walk you through the entire process with pictures and videos of each step.